pmagaz/webpush-notification-server/README.md

 }
 ```

-The browser will receive the notification and when the user will click on the notitication a new browser window will load the url value.
+The browser will receive the notification and when the user will click on the notification a new browser window will load the url value.
 You can configure the notification icon in `.env` file.

 Notice that the subscription will be removed from the database in case to get a 410 error, meaning that the subscription stored in our database is no longer valid and it should be generated again.

-In `public/index/html` you will find a form to easly test the sending process but you can also use POSTMAN or similars.
+In `public/index/html` you will find a form to easily test the sending process but you can also use Postman, Curl or similar.

 ## Architecture